kazurayam/KS_KeywordMethod/README.md

 The final code set includes 1149 lines.

 So, 1149 lines vs 60 lines.
-The final code set is almost 20 times bigger than the original snippet.
+The final code set is almost **20 times bigger** than the original snippet.

-I wasn't correct enough.
+I wasn't correct very much.